appcket/appcket-docs/docs/getting-started/installation-initial-setup.md

 ### Create Tables and Seed Data

-Prisma ORM is used in the api to interact with the database.
-We also use the Prisma CLI to migrate and seed the initial sample data for the application.
+MikroOrm is used in the api to interact with the database.
+We also use the MikroOrm CLI to migrate and seed the initial sample data for the application.
 Accounts (Keycloak) data was setup when you ran the bootstrap script.

 1. `cd database` - if you are already inside the deployment folder
 1. `yarn`
-1. `./node_modules/.bin/dotenv -e .env.local -- ./node_modules/.bin/prisma migrate dev`
-    * It may ask you to name this first migration.
-You can use something like "migration_001" or whatever you prefer.
-1. `./node_modules/.bin/dotenv -e .env.local -- ./node_modules/.bin/prisma db seed`
+1. `yarn schema-seed`
+1. `yarn post-seed`

 ### Start Containers

 1. Start containers by installing Appcket to cluster via Helm Chart in deployment folder
-    * `cd ../deployment`
+    * `cd ../`
     * `helm package helm`
     * `helm install {PROJECT_MACHINE_NAME} ./{PROJECT_MACHINE_NAME}-0.1.0.tgz -n {PROJECT_MACHINE_NAME} -f helm/values-local.yaml --dry-run --debug`
     * `helm install {PROJECT_MACHINE_NAME} ./{PROJECT_MACHINE_NAME}-0.1.0.tgz -n {PROJECT_MACHINE_NAME} -f helm/values-local.yaml`